assetinsights/ai.androidTest/README.md

 3) Create a view which displays the fact
 4) Add a button to your view which will get a new fact each time and display it in the view

-**BONUS:** If time allows pre cache your cat fact on each button click.
+**BONUS:** If time allows offline or pre cache your cat fact on each button click.
 For example - Your cat fact should come from the cache and in the background then get a new cat fact for the next time it is clicked.
-Therefore it would be pre cached ready for the next click.
+Therefore it would be offline or pre cached ready for the next click if there was a sudden loss in signal.

 ## Bits of Advice
  - Take your time and feel free to ask questions at any point